MEDICATION ERRORS

 Hospital medication errors are almost always preventable with ordinary and reasonable care.
 Often the medication error is deadly or catastrophic due to an overdose or improper or contraindicated administration of the drug.
 Often, the lack of consistent care affects the most vulnerable patient population.

 For example, older people and those suffering with certain aliments may be at greatest risk for medication errors because they often take multiple prescription medications.
-In one study by the FDA that evaluated reports of fatal medication errors from 1993 to 1998, almost half of the fatal medication errors occurred in people over the age of 60.
+In one study, it was demonstrated that errors are 38% higher in those 75 years or older

 Hospital medication errors contribute to the more general death toll of Medical Errors, which are the third leading cause of death in the United States.